oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 ### Pre-requisites

 This lab assumes you have:
-* Completed Lab - Environment Setup
+- Setup Environment
-* Completed Lab - Initialize Environment
+- Initialized Environment

 ## Task 1: Blockchain AppBuilder Environment Setup